 Revised: Difficult pieces of musical composition require constant practice.

-✘ A major proportion of the North American population are immigrants.
+✘ A major proportion of the Canadian population are immigrants.

-Revised: A major proportion of the North American population is immigrants.
+Revised: A major proportion of the Canadian population is immigrants.

 However, if the components of the subject form one unit or if they refer to the same person or thing, treat the subject as singular.